 Audited courses will not appear on any transcript; formal or informal.

 Dates and Deadlines

-Community auditors can enroll in courses offered during fall, spring, and summer terms.
+Community auditors can enroll in courses offered during fall and spring terms.
 Current degree students receive priority during open enrollment and auditors will not be added to any waitlist or enrolled above classroom fire code restrictions even with instructor permission.

 Although auditors may attend classes during the first two weeks of the session to ask professors for permission to audit the course and have the enrollment form signed, enrollment will not be official until the auditor submits their enrollment form to Continuing Education (1505 University Avenue) after the last official day to add a course (see the ACCESS Academic Calendar for specific dates).
 Payment is due at the time of enrollment.

 Auditors pay a flat rate of $250.00 per term regardless of the number of courses in which they have permission to attend.
 There is no refund and no opportunity to petition for a refund.

 Community Auditor Restrictions

 Auditors are not considered students and do not receive the same privileges as enrolled or nondegree students.
 Acceptance to the University of Colorado Boulder as a community auditor does not guarantee eligibility for regular degree or nondegree status.
 Registered students cannot attend courses as a Community Auditor.

 There is no credit for audited courses nor are auditors eligible to petition for credit at any time.
 Auditors can view and print an unofficial copy of their transcript through the MyCUinfo student portal or request a hard copy through the Registrar’s office.
 To enroll in CU-Boulder courses for credit as a nondegree student, consider the ACCESS program.